 Thoughts on my TBI and Recovery

 I doubt I ever will make a full recovery.
 Beyond my deficiencies (see link) already mentioned, my short-term memory has been measured as below the 5th percentile.
-I was delighted to have achieved a first class honours degree at university (see link) and successfully completed a challenging 6 hour IT security (CISSP) exam (see link) at a breeze in less than three hours.
 To be assessed as having "learning disabilities" was hard to read, but entirely accurate.

-So, has the RTC affected my life?
+Has the TBI affected my life?
 Yes, there are things I can no longer do.
 However, I now have increased patience, superior organisational skills developed as coping strategies and hopefully a more thoughtful / empathetic personality.
 I'll accept the trade of old skills and abilities (see link) for the new opportunities and genuine appreciation of life which I feel every single day.
 In short, I feel the positives outweigh the negatives.